Take a moment to pause, relax and unwind

 The creative mind can be a busy one, often seeking inspiration, planning projects and developing ideas.
 Most of the time it seems as if there aren’t enough hours in the day!
-So, today I’m asking a few of my favourite creative freelancers and business owners how they switch off from their busy schedules to slow down for a moment or two.
+Today I’m asking a few of my professional creative friends how they switch off from their busy schedules to relax and unwind, uncovering the simple things they do to support their creative life and work.

 ‘I like to relax by gardening, I love visiting garden centres and plant shops, watching Monty Don and creating my dream cottage garden with a full on floral display from Spring through to the last days of Summer.’ – Selina Lake, Interior Stylist and Author of 7 books including Botanical Style